Report an accessibility problem

 Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-Applicants must demonstrate proficiency in the English language by scoring at least 90 on the TOEFL iBT (taken in a testing center), 7 on the IELTS, or 115 on the Duolingo English test.
+An applicant whose native language is not English must provide proof of English proficiency regardless of current residency by scoring at least 4 on the Internet-based TOEFL (iBT) or a score of 80 if taken before January 21, 2026, in a testing center, 6.5 on the IELTS or 105 on the Duolingo English test.

 All applicants must demonstrate relevant coursework or experience in the following three areas: